AmFontys/TheBabelBridge-TowerOfTongues/Documents/Planning/Graduation.md

 How will I handle Graduation prep

+## My previous internship

+I worked at KSE in Bladel with the project that I should make some Templates that they can use in their company to create new modules easily and also transform from .net4.8 to .net8.
+Because of the .net4.8 was coming out of support.

+KSE is a company about making automated feeding machines and the application for it.
+I found my Internship a bit of a mess because my internship leader/manager was newly born dad and didn't have the time for me on some days and also needed to leave early.
+This was also the first time he had an intern under him and thus I had some minimal problems with that.
+Furthermore, they have an open office which I didn't like after everything and had not enough support to see how they want everything to be designed.
+The people from Fontys also weren't that good as both the second assessor and the mentor where new to this so it filled me with uncertainty about how good i'm doing at the end everything was fine and I had a decent grade.
+With the company in the first few weeks I didn't have the resources to me available to where I should work on and could only look through documents.

 ## What do I look for

 I look for a company where I can learn a lot from mostly with unknown technologies that I haven't used yet and industry.
 Furthermore, if it's something I already know then I can learn the various way on how it can be used.
 Be it good or bad it doesn't matter as long as I learn something from it.